paulhibbitts/test-docsify-this/docs/README.md

 **toc-narrow**
 Use a less wide Page Table of Contents with the optional **toc-narrow** parameter, for example https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&toc-narrow=true.
 Please note that in rare situations Markdown page content may not respect margin boundaries with this smaller breakpoint.
 This parameter can be particularly valuable when embedding content where a smaller screen area is likely.

-Please note that standard [Docsify configuration settings](https://docsify.js.org/#/configuration) can also be used as URL parameters, for example when displaying the Docsify sidebar the parameter **maxLevels** can be used to set the maximum header level.
+Please note that standard [Docsify configuration settings](https://docsify.js.org/#/configuration) can also be used as URL parameters, for example when displaying the Docsify sidebar the parameter **maxLevel** can be used to set the maximum header level.

 ## Looking for Even More Customization and Control?